Oisota/Breakout/README.markdown

 - Use mouse to click on menu buttons
 - left arrow: moves paddle left
 - right arrow: moves paddle right
-- hold p: pauses the game
+- P: pauses the game
-- esc: quits to main menu
+- ESC: quits to main menu

 ###Installation
 Download the zip file and extract the contents.
 From the game